 the Classmate.
 What if a Classmate doesn't want public comments left?

-Answer: The presence of the Classmate Comments board is solely under the control of the Classmate.
-If a Classmate doesn't want comments left for them that others can read, they can simply deactivate the Comments area under their Edit Profile area.
+Answer: The presence of the Classmate Comments function is solely under the control of the Classmate.
+If a Classmate doesn't want comments posted that others can read, he or she can simply deactivate the Comments feature at the bottom of the Edit Profile page.

 entered in order to fill out forms or submit emails.
 Why isn't

 there a feature like this on our Classmates' Profiles?
 I'm